bischoffdev/property-aggregator/README.md

 ## Specifying property hierarchies

 The power of Property Aggregator is the ability to specify which properties have a higher order than others.

-This enables hierarchies such as
+This enables hierarchies such as:

-The application's standard _property file_ `application.properties` can be
+1. the application's standard _property file_ `application.properties`
-overwritten with _system properties_ which in turn can be overwritten with _environment properties_.
+2. this can be overwritten with _system properties_
+3. this can be overwritten with _environment properties_.

 This example would look like this in code: